Val-exand3r/hcin720-fall16/Assignment2-%20Senors/photonJavascript/jquery.animateSprite/jquery.animateSprite-master/README.md

 <h2>Introduction</h2>
 <p>The main goal for this assignment was to send data back and forth from a physical object (the Photon) to a computer.

-"This was done via the Particle cloud.</p>
+This was done via the Particle cloud.</p>

 <p>Input Device- Flora LSM 9DOF Motion Sensor</p>